What is DRAM?

 Pronounced DEE-RAM, DRAM is widely used as a computer’s main memory.
 Each DRAM memory cell is made up of a transistor and a capacitor within an integrated circuit, and a data bit is stored in the capacitor.
 Since transistors always leak a small amount, the capacitors will slowly discharge, causing information stored in it to drain; hence, DRAM has to be refreshed (given a new electronic charge) every few milliseconds to retain data.
 The main advantages of DRAM are its simple design and low cost in comparison to alternative types of memory.
 The main disadvantages of DRAM are its high volatility and high power consumption relative to other options.

 Pronounced S-RAM, SRAM is made up of four to six transistors.
 It keeps data in the memory as long as power is supplied to the system unlike DRAM, which has to be refreshed periodically.
 As such, SRAM is faster but also more expensive, making DRAM the more prevalent memory in computer systems.
 SRAM does not need to be refreshed because it operates on the principle of switching the current flow in one of two directions rather than holding a charge in place within a storage cell.
 SRAM is generally used for cache memory, which can be accessed more quickly than DRAM.
-SRAM is not commonly used for consumer applications and is more expensive that DRAM.
+SRAM is not commonly used for consumer applications and is more expensive than DRAM.

 ROM and RAM